Aliases for SIGMAR1 Gene

 GeneCards Summary for SIGMAR1 Gene

 SIGMAR1 (Sigma Non-Opioid Intracellular Receptor 1) is a Protein Coding gene.
-Diseases associated with SIGMAR1 include sigmar1-related amyotrophic lateral sclerosis and amyotrophic lateral sclerosis type 16.
+Diseases associated with SIGMAR1 include spinal muscular atrophy, distal, autosomal recessive, 2 and amyotrophic lateral sclerosis 16, juvenile.
 GO annotations related to this gene include receptor activity and opioid receptor activity.

 UniProtKB/Swiss-Prot for SIGMAR1 Gene

 Functions in lipid transport from the endoplasmic reticulum and is involved in a wide array of cellular functions probably through regulation of the biogenesis of lipid microdomains at the plasma membrane.
 Involved in the regulation of different receptors it plays a role in BDNF signaling and EGF signaling.
 Also regulates ion channels like the potassium channel and could modulate neurotransmitter release.
 Plays a role in calcium signaling through modulation together with ANK2 of the ITP3R-dependent calcium efflux at the endoplasmic reticulum.
 Plays a role in several other cell functions including proliferation, survival and death.
-Originally identified for its ability to bind various psychoactive drugs it is involved in learning processes, memory and mood alteration.
+Originally identified for its ability to bind various psychoactive drugs it is involved in learning processes, memory and mood alteration (PubMed:16472803, PubMed:9341151).
+Necessary for proper mitochondrial axonal transport in motor neurons, in particular the retrograde movement of mitochondria (By similarity).

 sigma1 receptors are members of the sigma family of receptors that also includes sigma2 receptors.
 They are distinguished from sigma2 receptors as they have high affinity and stereoselectivity for the (+)-isomers of pentazocine, SK&F 10047 and cyclazocine, and different subcellular localizations.